sapiech/100commits/README.md

 ---

 **Fask** is the web **f**amily t**ask** management system.
 The goal of the project is to implement a complex web task management tool, which allows users to manage their daily and recurrent tasks in their families.

 > [!NOTE]
 > This project is developed for [100 Commits](https://100commitow.pl/) competition.

 ## ✨ Features

-For MVP, I want to provide basic functionality which you have seen in other project management system like Azure DevOps or Jira.
+For MVP, I want to provide basic functionality which you have seen in other project management systems like Azure DevOps or Jira.

 ### Registering users